 Tax season is already tense enough, but add to that the frustration of misplacing or never receiving your Form W-2, and tax time becomes downright overwhelming.
-However, if you don’t have your W-2 Wage and Tax Statement when you need to file your tax return, don’t fret.
-As long as you have your last paycheck stub of the year, you should have all the information you need to complete your IRS Form 1040 - U.S. Individual Income Tax Return so you can calculate the amount of taxes due.
+However, if you don’t have your W-2, Wage and Tax Statement, when you need to file your tax return, don’t fret.
+You can use your last pay stub to estimate your tax return.
+Armed with your last pay stub of the year, you should have all the information you need to complete your IRS Form 1040, U.S. Individual Income Tax Return, so you can calculate the amount of taxes due.

 What Information Do I Need From My Paycheck Stub?

 Your last pay stub of the year should have your year-to-date (YTD) wages; state, local and federal income taxes withheld; and your share of FICA taxes, including Medicare and Social Security.
 If you only want to have an early estimate of your taxes owed or possible refund before receiving your W-2 from your employer, check a helpful online tax refund calculator using the pay stub to give you a pretty accurate estimate of your tax obligation.
 All you need to do is take the information from your last pay stub and, using an older W-2 or a blank W-2 example online, enter your current figures in the appropriate boxes.